dart-lang/site-www/src/tools/dart-run.md

 $ dart run bar:baz
 ```

-The `bin` directory is the only place with visible executables.
+The `bin` directory is the only place with visible programs.
 All other directories in the depended-on package are private.

 ### In the current package